Filmmaker & Writer

 I’ve worked for broadcasters across the globe as both an editor and director.

 My independent documentaries and art shorts have screened at festivals in Durban, Edinburgh, Makhanda, Vancouver, Cape Town and Berlin.
 My environmental short film, Custom, won the international “Letters from the Sky” climate change art-film competition.
 My debut novel, The Sea of Wise Insects, won the University of Johannesburg’s Prize for Best Creative Debut.
+My second novel, The Artist Vanishes, has been longlisted for South Africa’s 2022 Sunday Times Literary Award.

 Some of my interests are memory, the individual in society, animal and environmental rights, and the Anthropocene.